'This Is Not Like Casey At All': Cassandra Johnston’s Loved Ones Holding On To Hope After Her Disappearance

 BUCKS COUNTY, Pa.
 (CBS) — The loved ones of Cassandra “Casey” Johnston are searching for answers after the 26-year-old disappeared Saturday.
 CBS3’s Alicia Roberts spoke to Johnston’s parents and boyfriend as they hold onto hope someone knows something.

 According to the family, Johnston was last seen Saturday in Chinatown.
-Her mother, Carolann, talked to Casey on Thursday, saying nothing sounded out of the ordinary.READ MORE: Fourth Stimulus Check: Will You Get Another Relief Payment?
+Her mother, Carolann, talked to Casey on Thursday, saying nothing sounded out of the ordinary.READ MORE: 14-Year-Old Girl Injured By Stray Bullet, Man Killed In Triple Shooting In North Philadelphia

 “She was upbeat and fine, didn’t seem like there was anything wrong with her,” Carolann said.